Mussel: Mussel-inspired materials

 Byssus threads secreted by the large and now critically endangered Mediterranean pen shell, Pinna nobilis, which can be up to 6 cm in length, have historically been made into cloth.
 Byssus cloth is a rare fabric, also known as sea silk, that is made using the byssus of pen shells as the fiber source.
 The byssus of Atrina pectinata, a shell of the same family, has been used in Sardinia as a substitute for critically endangered Pinna nobilis, to weave sea silk.

 Byssal threads, used to anchor mussels to substrates, are now recognized as superior bonding agents.
 A number of studies have investigated mussel "glues" for industrial and surgical applications.
 Further, mussel adhesive proteins inspired the design of peptide mimics that were well studied for surface bioengineering of medical implants.
 Self-assembling mussel-inspired peptides were also shown to form functional nanostructures.
 Also, a peptide derived from mussel foot protein-5, a key protein in mussel adhesion, displayed antibacterial properties and served as inspiration for the design of a new class of peptide-based antibacterial adhesive hydrogels, which are active against drug-resistant Gram-positive bacteria.

 Additionally byssal threads have provided insight into the construction of artificial tendons.

 Environmental applications

 Mussels are widely used as bio-indicators to monitor the health of aquatic environments in both fresh water and the marine environments.
 They are particularly useful since they are distributed worldwide and they are sessile.
 These characteristics ensure that they are representative of the environment where they are sampled or placed.
 Their population status or structure, physiology, behaviour or the level of contamination with elements or compounds can indicate the status of the ecosystem.
-Transplanted caged mussel were used in a study to monitor heavy metal contamination in coastal waters.
+Transplanted caged mussels were used in a study to monitor heavy metal contamination in coastal waters.